rystsov/perseus/README.md

 **Complete unavailability:** all three nodes are unavailable to write/read

-**Unexpected unavailability:** more than one node are unavailable to write/read
+**Unexpected unavailability:** more than one node are unavailable to write/read (complete unavailability is a sub-type of complete unavailability)

 **Recovery time:** time between connectivity is restored and all three nodes are available to write/read